syncfusion-content/blazor-docs/blazor/range-slider/localization.md

 ---
 layout: post
 title: Localization in Blazor Range Slider Component | Syncfusion
-description: Learn about Localization in Blazor Range Slider component of Syncfusion, and more details.
+description: Checkout and learn here all about Localization in Blazor Range Slider component of Syncfusion and more.
 platform: Blazor
 control: Range Slider
 documentation: ug
 ---

-# Localization
+# Localization in Blazor Range Slider Component

 The `Localization` library allows you to localize default text content of the Slider.
 The slider control has static text on some features (like increase and decrease button) that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `Locale` value.